2025-11-08 –, Room 301A

 - Pitfalls to avoid (overfitting to evals, prompt leakage, metric misuse) and how to mitigate them

-Seb is a Lead AI Engineer with a Master’s in Information Systems, originally from Germany and now US‑based.
+Seb is a Senior Member of Technical Staff at Cerebras Systems with a Master’s in Information Systems, originally from Germany and now US‑based.
 After beginning a PhD, he moved into consulting and served as Chief Product Officer at a major Austrian bank.
-He later pursued NLP research with MIT, co‑founded and exited a startup, and built AI/NLP systems in production.
+He later pursued NLP research with MIT, co-founded and exited a startup, and built many AI/NLP systems in production.
 He has taught 20+ academic courses and published seven peer‑reviewed articles, known for translating complex concepts into practical solutions that bridge technical rigor with stakeholder needs.